Credit 101: The Ultimate Guide to Credit in 2024

 If you use multiple devices to log in to your financial institution's website to check your balances or to make click-through purchases for rewards, two-factor authentication will make your life much easier.

-Two-factor authentication requires a password to log in, but it will also send you a text message indicating that someone is attempting to access your account.
-You can enter the given text code to complete the authentication if it is you.
+Two-factor requires not only a password to log in but will send you a text message that someone is attempting to get into your account.
+If it is you, you can enter the given text code to complete the authentication.

 If you didn't attempt to log in, you know someone has stolen your password and take steps to secure your account further.
 You also need to contact your credit card issuer that an access attempt has been made.
 This could alert the bank that they may have a data breach/leak.
 Although it does take a few extra seconds to log in using two-factor authentication, this ounce of prevention is definitely worth it in the long run.